-Stay up-to-date on this process by signing up for our email list in the sidebar.
+If you were unable to make the meeting and would like to receive a questionnaire, or simply want to stay up-to-date on this process, sign up for our email list in the sidebar.
 Visit our Project Documents page to learn more about the Urban Design and Transportation Committee and to see the public comments from the last open house.

 Existing Conditions Report Now Available